 As we look toward the next five years, you can expect a supply recovery on products that are attractive investments to suppliers—the latest and greatest technologies.
-We should expect some relief in late 2019 from the current supply shortages.
-Meanwhile, We can expect to see ongoing supply issues in legacy and mature products.
+Jabil's procurement intelligence team is forecasting that the current supply/demand cycle for MLCCs could be as long as four years.
+Meanwhile, we can expect to see ongoing supply issues in legacy and mature products.
 OEMs that don't transition to modern components further up the technology curve must be prepared to battle for components every single day.

 In an effort to keep the market somewhat balanced, suppliers are turning to allocation methods.
 When supply is short of meeting demand, suppliers allocate a percentage of their output to each customer.
 This means that each customer may get a percentage of the demand they have for a specific product.

 The allocation process is tough on all buyers of components and requires constant contact with the suppliers to ensure receipt of components for the product they need versus the product the supplier wants to support.

 During shortages, suppliers determine who to support.
 We can't emphasize the importance of supplier relationships enough.
 Whether you are doing the work yourself or outsourcing to a manufacturing solutions provider like Jabil, strong supplier relationships are essential to surviving component shortages.
 But let me clarify.
 These "strong" relationships don't begin during supply shortages; they must be established during a buyer's market.